Vamsi-Rayapati/FileBased_Key_Val/README.md

 2) Storing them into file</br>
 3) Reading data from file and convert it into Key-Value pair</br>
 4) Performing Operations required by user and saving result
+5) Saving file can be performed using other thread for better performance

 <b>Python Packages used in Implementation</b>
 1) json  (Converts Key-Value pair to String and String to Key-Value pair) </br>